bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ## Further down the JPEG rabbit hole

 When I wrote the first draft of this post, I hoped it would provoke some response from people who are better versed than me in the inner workings of JPEG compression.
 As happens so often with these things, only a few days after publishing it I came across [this 2008 paper](https://www.sciencedirect.com/science/article/pii/S1742287608000285) which explains how quantization tables in JPEG work.
 This inspired me to do some more in-depth testing, and ultimately this resulted in an alternative, more straightforward quality estimation method.
-This will be the subject of a follow-up blog post, which will be out shortly!
+This is the subject of a [follow-up blog post]({{ BASE_PATH }}/2024/10/30/jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables), which is out now!

 ## Acknowledgment